akka/akka-management/docs/src/main/paradox/bootstrap/index.md

 * Service discovery is queried to get initial contact points.
 At least `contact-point-discovery.required-contact-point-nr` must be returned to start the bootstrap process.
 * Each node exposes a HTTP endpoint `/bootstrap/seed-nodes`.
 This is exposed automatically by starting Akka management.
-* Each node then probes the contact points's `/bootstrap/seed-ndes` endpoint to see if a cluster has already been formed
+* Each node then probes the contact points's `/bootstrap/seed-nodes` endpoint to see if a cluster has already been formed
     * If it has it joins the cluster, bootstrap is finished
-* If no cluster exists each node returns no `seed-nodes` and the node with the lowest address forms a new cluster and starts  advertising its self as a seed node
+* If no cluster exists each node returns no `seed-nodes` and the node with the lowest address forms a new cluster and starts  advertising itself as a seed node
 * Other nodes will see `/bootstrap/seed-nodes` of the node that self joined and join its cluster

 See @ref[full bootsrap process and advanced configuration](details.md) for more details on the process.